kalebheitzman/moodle-filter_autotranslate/README.md

-# Moodle Autostranslate Filter
+# Moodle Autotranslate Filter

-## Step 1: Database Schema and Translation Management for `filter_autotranslate`
+The `filter_autotranslate` plugin enhances Moodle by enabling automatic and manual translation of text across the platform, making content accessible in multiple languages.
+This document outlines the database schema, text tagging and display mechanisms, and key considerations for users.

-The `filter_autotranslate` plugin provides a robust system for managing translations in Moodle, enabling automatic and manual translation of text across the platform.
-This step outlines the database schema, how translations are stored, tagged, and displayed, and warns users about the potentially destructive nature of these changes.
+## Step 1: Database Schema and Translation Management

 ### Database Schema

-Translations are stored in a global database table named `mdl_autotranslate_translations`.
-This table is not tied to specific courses or contexts, allowing translations to be reused site-wide where appropriate.
+Translations are stored in a global table, `mdl_autotranslate_translations`, allowing reuse site-wide where appropriate.

 #### Table Structure